apify/apify-docs-v2/sources/academy/webscraping/anti_scraping/index.md

 - Set **real-user-like HTTP settings** and **browser fingerprints**.
 [Crawlee](https://crawlee.dev/) uses statistically generated realistic HTTP headers and browser fingerprints by default for all of its crawlers.
 - Use a modern browser to pass bot capture challenges.
 We recommend [Playwright with Firefox](https://crawlee.dev/docs/examples/playwright-crawler-firefox) because it is not that common for scraping.
 You can also play with [non-headless mode](https://crawlee.dev/api/playwright-crawler/interface/PlaywrightCrawlerOptions#headless) and adjust other [fingerprint settings](https://crawlee.dev/api/browser-pool/interface/FingerprintGeneratorOptions).
 - Consider extracting data from **[private APIs](../api_scraping/index.md)** or **mobile app APIs**.
 They are usually much less protected.
+- Increase the number of request retries significantly to at least 10 with [`maxRequestRetries: 10`](https://crawlee.dev/api/basic-crawler/interface/BasicCrawlerOptions#maxRequestRetries).
+Rotate sessions after every error with [`maxErrorScore: 1`](https://crawlee.dev/api/core/interface/SessionOptions#maxErrorScore)

+In the vast majority of cases, this configuration should lead to success.
+Success doesn't mean that all requests will go through unblocked, that is not realistic.
+Some IP addresses and fingerprint combinations will still be blocked but the automatic retry system takes care of that.
+If you can get at least 10% of your requests through, you can still scrape the whole website with enough retries.
+The default [SessionPool](https://crawlee.dev/api/core/class/SessionPool) configuration will preserve the working sessions and eventually the success rate will increase.

+If the above tips didn't help, you can try to fiddle with the following:
+- Try different browsers.
+Crawlee & Playwright support Chromium, Firefox and WebKit out of the box.
+You can also try the [Brave browser](https://brave.com) which [can be configured for Playwright](https://blog.apify.com/unlocking-the-potential-of-brave-and-playwright-for-browser-automation).
+- Don't use browsers at all.
+Sometimes the anti-scraping protections are extremely sensitive to browser behavior but will allow plain HTTP requests (with the right headers) just fine.
+Don't forget to match the specific [HTTP headers](/academy/glossary/http_headers.md) for each request.
+- Decrease concurrency.
+Slower scraping means you can blend in better with the rest of the traffic.
+- Add human-like behavior.
+Don't traverse the website like a bot (paginating quickly from 1 to 100).
+Instead, visit various types of pages, add time randomizations and you can even introduce some mouse movements and clicks.
+- Try Puppeteer with the [puppeteer-extra-plugin-stealth](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth) plugin.
+Generally, Crawlee's default configuration should have stronger bypassing but some features might land first in the stealth plugin.
+- Find different sources of the data.
+The data might be rendered to the HTML but you could also find it in JavaScript (inlined in the HTML or in files) or in the API responses.
+Especially the APIs are often much less protected (if you use the right headers).
+- Reverse engineer the JavaScript challenges that run on the page so you can figure out how the bypass them.
+This is a very advanced topic that you can read about online.
+We plan to introduce more content about this.

+Keep in mind that there is no silver bullet solution.
+There are many anti-scraping systems and each of them behaves differently depending the website's configuration.
+That is why "trying a few things" usually leads to success.
+You will find more details about these tricks in the [mitigation](./mitigation) section below.

 ## First of all, why do websites want to block bots? {#why-block-bots}